AndrewHarrisSPU/logf/README.md

 ## Goals
 - Explore `x/exp/slog`
 - Structured logging is motivated by machine-parsable logging, and optimizes for machine readability.
 It's a good thing.
-- Sometimes developers want a simpler API, with formatting.
-String interpolation is an experiment in sugar.
+- Sometimes developers want a simpler API, with formatting. `logf` is an experiment in string interpolation sugar.
 - This isn't zero-allocating.
 Low allocation is a goal, but there are tradeoffs.

 ## What's where